finos/common-domain-model/docs/product-model.md

 with a single quantity schedule that defines this leg\'s contractual behaviour (e.g. for the payment of cashflows).
-In the `PriceQuantity` object, where that attribute is of multiple cardinality, other quantities may be provided \"for information only\" which can be inferred from the main quantity used in the payout leg: e.g. when a commodity quantity is associated to a frequency and needs to be multiplied by the period to get the total quantity.
+In the `PriceQuantity` object, where that attribute is of multiple cardinality, other quantities may be provided "for information only" which can be inferred from the main quantity used in the payout leg: e.g. when a commodity quantity is associated to a frequency and needs to be multiplied by the period to get the total quantity.